 Extraordinary Eucharistic Ministers: Assist in administering the Body and Blood of Christ to the church community at weekend Masses.
 Scheduled approximately seven weeks in advance, we strive to honor Mass preferences but ask Extraordinary Eucharistic Ministers to find a substitute or to swap scheduled times in the event they cannot honor the assigned schedule.
 Some also take communion to shut-ins at home, in nursing homes or the hospital.

 Hispanic Mass: Celebrated each Sunday afternoon in the Church at 2:00 p.m.

 Lectors: Proclaim the Word of God to the congregation on weekday and weekend Masses.
 Training is available and schedules are sent out approximately seven weeks in advance, we strive to honor Mass preferences.
 Lectors are asked to find a substitute or to swap scheduled times in the event they cannot honor the assigned schedule.
 Husband/Wife teams are encouraged.

 Music Director: Kathy Mangin 228-297-7464 or email@example.com

-Children’s Choir: Open to all children grades 3-6.
+Children’s Choir: Open to all children grades PreK4-6.
 The Children’s Choir sings at the 11:30 a.m.
 Sunday, Mass every other week during the school year.
-The children rehearse on Tuesday’s of each week from 3:30 to 4:00 p.m. in the Church.
+The children rehearse every Tuesday (first Tuesday after Labor Day through May) from 3:20 to 4:15 p.m. in the Church.
 Rehearsals are mandatory.
 Pickup for children in choir practice is at 4:15 p.m. at the side door of the Church on Calhoun Avenue.